-(3) Felt washer with the two cams aligned in installation orientation.
+Felt washer with the two cams aligned in installation orientation.

-Assemble operating fluid reservoir
+Assembling operating fluid reservoir

-- 1. Use tweezers to insert all new capillary rods, if present. - 2.
-Use tweezers to insert new operating fluid reservoir into bearing housing.

-- 3. Push operating fluid reservoir into bearing housing up to the stop. - 4.
+- 1. Insert all new capillary rods with the tweezers. - 2.
+Use tweezers to insert new operating fluid reservoir into bearing housing. - 3.
+Push operating fluid reservoir into bearing housing up to the stop. - 4.
 Insert new o-ring in groove of bearing housing. - 5.
 Fit closing cap. - 6.
-Screw in all 4 cylinder screws by hand.
+Tighten all 4 Torx screws evenly. - Tightening torque: 2.5 Nm.